-E-books have several advantages.
+Although some of us will always love real, made-from-paper books, ebooks have several advantages.
+Not only can you get them cheap, you can get them FREE from all over the Web.
 They’re available almost instantly if you have an Internet connection, they’re usually less expensive than traditional books (not always!), and they don’t take up much space on your nightstand.

-Barnes and Noble offers a selection of FREE Nook Books.
+Barnes and Noble also offers a selection of FREE Nook Books.
 The selection may change from time to time.
 The downside is that you have enter payment information (even though you won’t be charged for the free books) to be used as your default method of payment for future e-book purchases.
 If you’ve already purchased e-books from Barnes and Noble, you might already be good to go.
 Download Barnes and Noble free Nook reading apps for iPad, iPhone, Android, or PC.

 Depending on the e-book formats available at these various sites around the Web, you may have to download (for free, of course) special software that allows you to read the books on your device.
 The major e-book providers listed above all offer free apps for many different devices.